btholt/loldash/README.md

 `Array.prototype.mushyface` - randomly adds and subtracts numbers from each number in the array without changing the average number of the array and returns itself

-`Array.prototype.nop` - no operation, just do nothing and returns itself
+`Array.prototype.nope` - no operation, just do nothing and returns itself

 `Array.prototype.pancake` - sugar for calling `smoosh` and `fry`